Iowa vs. Northwestern NCAA Football Odds, Plays and Insights | November 6, 2021

 Northwestern Stats and Trends

-- The Wildcats have been underdogs by 12 points or more one time this season and have not covered the spread once.
+- This year, the Wildcats are winless ATS when entering a game as an underdog of 12 points or more.

-- Northwestern's games this season have eclipsed the over/under four times in eight opportunities (50%).
+- Northwestern's games this year have hit the over four times in eight opportunities (50%).

-- Northwestern is 2-3 against the spread and 3-2 overall in games when it records more than 16.1 points.
+- Northwestern is 2-3 against the spread and 3-2 overall in games when it scores more than 16.1 points.

-- When Northwestern churns out more than 297.3 yards, the team is 2-2 against the spread and 2-2 overall.
+- When Northwestern piles up more than 297.3 yards, the team is 2-2 against the spread and 2-2 overall.

-- The Wildcats have turned the ball over 12 times, eight fewer times than the Hawkeyes have forced turnovers (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.